 Suez incident update: Opportunity on US East Coast to pick-up containers, return empty containers & chassis

-Please find below the table listing all vessels with the first port of call that were impacted through the Suez Canal blockage.
+Please find below the table listing all vessels and changes to schedule that were impacted through the Suez Canal blockage.

 Week